montanyecreative/neomat/README.md

+# neomat

+A Material Design boilerplate based on Soft UI and Neumorphism.
+Powered by React JS and Material UI.

-# Getting Started with Create React App
+## Getting Started

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+After clonning the repository, make sure to run:

+### `npm install`

+to install the project dependencies.

-In the project directory, you can run:
+In the project directory, you can also run:

 ### `npm start`

 Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload when you make changes.\
+The page will reload if you make edits.\
-You may also see any lint errors in the console.
+You will also see any lint errors in the console.

-### `npm test`

-Launches the test runner in the interactive watch mode.\
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 ### `npm run build`